 - Besides add 1 tablespoon water if needed when frying onions, this water allows you to cook onions for longer duration without turning golden.
 We want soft transparent onions that are not golden.

-- Have a look at the spices: Green chilli paste, roasted and grounded cumin and coriander powder, turmeric, red chilli, black pepper and salt.
+- Have a look at the spices: Green chili paste, roasted and grounded cumin and coriander powder, turmeric, red chili, black pepper, and salt.